keesschollaart81/case.schollaart.net/_posts/2016-10-20-deploy-your-azure-fuctions-using-visual-studio-team-services.md

 comments: true
 ---

-[Azure Functions](https://azure.microsoft.com/en-us/services/functions/) have been around for a couple of months and I start using them more and more.
+[Azure Functions](https://azure.microsoft.com/en-us/services/functions/) have been around for a couple of months now and I start using them more and more.
 Recently I wanted to deploy my Azure Function as part of a CI/CD flow in Visual Studio Team Services (VSTS) Release Management.
-I'd like to show you how I did this.
+I'd like to share how I did this.

 <!--more-->

 ## Why

-You can do Continuous Deployment from you Azure Function using standard AppService deployment blade:
+Continuous Deployment can be enabled using the standard AppService deployment blade:

  <a id="single_image" href="/img/2016/azuredeployment.png" class="fancybox"><img src="/img/2016/azuredeployment_thumb.png"/></a>

- The problem with this, it cannot be integrated with a mature release/deployment pipeline and it deploy's after each code update.
-Instead...
+ The problem with this is, it cannot be integrated with a mature release/deployment pipeline and it deploy's after each code update in the connected repository.

- What we want:
+ Instead, what we want:

- - Release and Deploy our Azure Function in the same manner as other solution's components
+ - Release and Deploy the Azure Function in the same manner as other solution's (PaaS) components
- - Have our Azure Function's in (existing) ARM template
+ - Have the Azure Function's in (existing) ARM template
  - Benefit from widely used and advanced deployment technologies

 ## ARM Template
-The first step is to include our Azure Function in our ARM Template.
-An Azure Function is a specialized kind of AppService and requires an additional storage account.
+The first step is to include the Azure Function in the ARM Template.
+An Azure Function is a specialized kind of AppService.

+Besides the snippet below, an Azure Function requires an additional storage account compared to a regular AppService, this storage account is not includes in this snippet but is include in the [example template](https://github.com/keesschollaart81/azure-function-deploy/blob/master/AzureFunctionDeployExample/Templates/azuredeploy.json).

 ~~~ json
 {